Community and Cultural Planning

 My experience with facilitation has come a long way since 1999, from organizing "guppy catching" to facilitating groups where we root into conversations about racism, equity, violence, gender, class, trauma, disability, diverse abilities, sexual health, immigrant experience, and collective care.

-Partners I have worked with include:
+Partners I have collaborated with include:

 City of Vancouver